Posts - Dave PageRSS

 Published: March 26, 2012, 3:54 p.m.

-For the last few years I've organised a by-invitation meeting of the most active developers in the PostgreSQL community the day before PGCon's sessions start in Ottawa.
-This is undoubtedly the best time of the year to do this as the vast majority of PostgreSQL hackers attend this event - many only attend local events for the rest of the year.
 As you can imagine, figuring out how to keep the meeting productive is not an easy task.
 Opening it up to anyone to attend is not really an option unfortunately, as we would be unlikely to be able to provide a suitable conference room for large numbers of people due to the cost of the space (which really needs to be comfortable as we'll be sitting around a table for nine hours or so) and the food.
-Budget aside; having too many people in attendance makes it very difficult to have a productive meeting, a problem we believe we had last year when we had our highest number of attendees to date (around 30) and what many felt was our least productive meet. . .
+Budget aside; having too many people in attendance makes it very difficult to have a productive meeting, a problem we believe we had last year when we had our highest number of attendees to date (around 30) and what many felt was our least productive m. . .

 Updated PostgreSQL Download Infrastructure